 - Is taught by faculty carefully selected based on their knowledge, teaching abilities, previous education, and EMS field experience.
 San Jacinto College EMS faculty are committed to student success by providing quality education and training.
 Many are well known and highly respected throughout the EMS community.

-The San Jacinto College Emergency Medical Services Program is accredited by:
+The San Jacinto College EMS program is accredited by:

 Commission on Accreditation of Allied Health Education Programs

 Commission on Accreditation for Pre-Hospital Continuing Education (CAPCE)

 12300 Ford Road, Suite 350

 Dallas, TX 75234